Vaddo/languanizr.js/README.md

   }
 ````
 **Hint**: Use the online language editor to create fast and simple language packages or check out
-the **editor branch** - https://github.com/Vaddo/languanizr.js/tree/editor - for more details.
+the **editor branch** - https://github.com/Vaddo/languanizr.js/tree/editor - for more details about the editor.

 **Hint**: You can find more about the language package system further down.